-Aurania's strategy concentrates the majority of its resources on the epithermal gold and porphyry copper exploration at the Company's Lost Cities - Cutucu Project in Ecuador while exploring joint ventures and other potential partnerships in respect of advancing concessions.
+Aurania's strategy concentrates the majority of its resources on the epithermal gold and porphyry copper exploration at the Company's Lost Cities - Cutucu Project in Ecuador while exploring joint ventures and other potential partnerships in respect of advancing exploration projects in certain concessions.
 The Company has identified the Kuri-Yawi epithermal gold targets as having the highest priority in the short term for further exploration and target refinement.

-The Company is evaluating all the concessions and may not renew those of lower geological interest.
+The Company is evaluating all of its mineral concessions and may not renew those of lower geological interest.
 At this time, the Company does not know the combination of concessions to be released.